pramnora/bat/README.md

 ## The use of MS DOS command switches - used to modify the commands output

-If say a DIR listing is especially long...; then, you might wish to use the /P switch...which displays the data just one single page at a time...
+If say a DIR listing is especially long...; then, you might wish to use the /P switch...which displays the data just one single page at a time...(otherwise, the long directory listing might scroll down so 'fast' that you can't actually see/read it?!)

 C:\> DIR /? /P